This guide explains the function of each button available for formatting and styling your text.

 As a reminder, it is critical to write meaningful link text.
 Doing so is helpful for all users, but especially those who are blind or visually impaired and use screen reading software.
 A more thorough explanation of appropriate link text, including examples of what to do and cautions of what to avoid, can be found in the Hyperlink Guide through the Stanford Office for Digital Accessibility.

-Screenshot of the Text Area toolbar.
+Text Area toolbar.
 The button to add a link is outlined.

 Once you click the link button, a pop up window will appear.
 Paste your URL into the space for "Link URL" and add descriptive text to the Title box.
 Click the green checkmark when you're done.

-Screenshot of the Text Area toolbar.
+Text Area toolbar.
 The pop-up modal for creating a link is show and outlined.

 Organize lists with bullets or numbering by clicking the corresponding buttons.

-Screenshot of the Text Area toolbar.
+Text Area toolbar.
 The options for adding bulleted or numbered lists are outlined.

 Additional Text Styling Options